akyrillidis/akyrillidis.github.io/projects/index.md

    <p id="des_s8"> <i> This software package is a proof of concept for $UV^\top$ parameterization
    in optimization and focuses on first-order, gradient descent algorithmic solutions for the case of matrix sensing.
-The algorithm proposed is named as Bi-Factored Gradient Descent (BFGD) algorithm, an efficient first-order method that operates on the U, V factors.
+The algorithm proposed is named as Bi-Factored Gradient Descent (BFGD) algorithm, an efficient first-order method that operates on the $U, V$ factors.

    Subsequent versions will include more involved applications such as 1-bit matrix completion (logistic regression objective), low-rank image recovery from limited measurements, quantum state tomography